nazuke/SEOMacroscope/docs/manual/index.md

 Currently, the comparison data is only available in the duplicate content Excel report.

+##### Levenshtein Analysis Level

+The Levenshtein analysis can be quite expensive computationally, so there are two analysis levels that may be chosen to assist with speeding up the process.

+When the text of each web page is extracted, SEO Macroscope generates a *"Levenshtein Fingerprint"* of the text.
+This is a vastly simplified representation of the text in the document, and may more quickly be analyzed.

+* Level 1 will use only the Levenshtein Fingerprint for analysis of the document set.
+Generally, this will be sufficient to identify most near-duplicates in a reasonable time.
+This may yield false-positives.

+* Level 2 will execute the Level 1 pass, but then apply the Levenshtein algorithm on the full text of documents that are identified as being near-duplicates.

 ##### Maximum Levenshtein Text Length Difference

 This value is used to consider whether to apply the Levenshtein algorithm to two documents, or not.